 Nine percent: the proportion of bears taken by non-resident hunters.
 Successful non-resident bear hunters hailed from 19 states, the farthest being Washington.

 DEC’s harvest estimates rely on successful hunters reporting their harvest.
 For more information on game harvest reporting, visit DEC’s website.

 Governor Andrew M. Cuomo announced that reservations for the new Frontier Town Campground, Equestrian and Day Use Area in the Adirondacks are now open.
-Reservations can be made for this coming summer season – June 28 through Columbus Day weekend – and interested campers are encouraged to early since demand is expected to be high for the State’s newest campground.
+Reservations can be made for this coming summer season – June 28 through Columbus Day weekend – and interested campers are encouraged to book campsites early since demand is expected to be high for the State’s newest campground.